-Every workplace within West Lothian Council must have a delegated Responsible Person (RP) who will be responsible for the implementation of the Premises Management Handbook and completion of the Property Compliance Log Book.
+Every workplace within West Lothian Council must have a delegated Responsible Person (RP) who will be responsible for the implementation and monitoring of the Premises Management Handbook and completion of the Property Compliance Log Book.
+The Responsible Person can be assisted in this task by appointing employees to carry out detailed inspections on their behalf and on subjects within their area of expertise.

-The Premises Management Handbook details requirements in relation to access and use of premises, fire safety, maintenance, plant and equipment, electricity, water hygiene and asbestos on property compliance.
+The Premises Management Handbook details requirements in relation to health and safety arrangements, access and use of premises, fire safety, maintenance, plant and equipment, electricity, water hygiene and asbestos.
+To ensure ongoing property compliance the following is excepted: